 For example, lenders don’t charge the same amount of fees, so clearly rate isn’t the only thing you should look at when shopping.

-2. The lowest rate may not be the best
+2. The lowest mortgage rate may not be the best

-Most shoppers are probably looking for the lowest interest rate, but at what cost?
-As noted above, the lowest rate may have steep fees and/or require discount points, which will push the APR higher and make the effective rate less desirable.
+Most home loan shoppers are probably looking for the lowest interest rate, but at what cost?
+As noted above, the lowest interest rate may have steep fees and/or require discount points, which will push the APR higher and make the effective rate less desirable.

-Additionally, you need to compare the costs of doing the loan at the par rate, versus paying to buy down the rate.
-And it may be in your best interest to take a slightly higher rate to cover all your closing costs, especially if you’re cash-poor or simply don’t plan on staying in the home very long.
+Along those same lines, you need to compare the costs of securing the loan at the par rate, versus paying to buy down the rate.
+For example, it may be in your best interest to take a slightly higher rate to cover all your closing costs, especially if you’re cash-poor or simply don’t plan on staying in the home very long.

 4. Compare different loan types

-For example, if you’re currently in a 30-year loan at 6%, dropping the rate to 2.75% on a 15-year fixed won’t bump your mortgage payment up a whole lot.
+For example, if you’re currently in a 30-year home loan at 6%, dropping the rate to 2.75% on a 15-year fixed won’t bump your mortgage payment up a whole lot.
 And you’ll save a ton in interest and own the home much sooner, assuming that’s your goal.

 5. Watch out for bad recommendations